Best headphones on Amazon Buying Guide: Welcome to What Hi-Fi?'s round-up of the best headphones you can buy on Amazon in 2021.

 If you've been thinking of picking up a new pair of headphones, be it wired, wireless, in-ear or over-ear, read on for some of our favourites that you can pick up on Amazon.

-And if it's new headphones you're after, you're in for quite a year.
+And if it's new headphones you're after, you're in for quite a winter.
 Apple is expected to drop the AirPods Pro 2 soon, as well as the AirPods 3, which should have a more sporty focus.
-Look out for them on Amazon soon.
+Look out for them both on Amazon soon.

 Check out the best headphones: all styles, all budgets

-The Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
+The 2021 What Hi-Fi Award-winning Sony WH-1000XM4 headphones have it all: a lightweight design, comfort, the convenience of Bluetooth and arguably the best noise-cancelling currently on the market.
 Oh, and they sound fantastic too.
 It's no wonder we think they're the best headphones on Amazon right now.

 They replace the WH-1000XM3 (which are also on Amazon, now at a bargain price), which were fantastic headphones in their own right.
 But the XM4 take performance to a whole new level.
 They sound more detailed, more open, and clearer in their delivery.
 Low frequencies hit with even greater precision.